Don't Look a Smith Horse in the Mouth: Plot

-Because of the economic recession, the Smiths are forced to make cutbacks.
+The Smiths are forced to make cutbacks because of the economic recession.
 When Roger tells Francine that Stan regularly spends $400 on gas for his SUV, she threatens to replace his vehicle with a Hybrid.
 In an attempt to save his SUV, Stan makes a bet on a local horse at a track stadium, only to watch the horse finish the race last.
 Outraged, Stan confronts the jockey, discovering that the jockey is Roger.
-Roger explains that he has been giving the horse tranquilizers to hold it back and reduce its odds.
-When the horse owner plans to kill the horse in order to prevent further monetary loss, Roger offers to buy it from him, and asks Stan for money.
+Roger explains that he has given the horse tranquilizers to hold it back and reduce its odds.
+When the horse owner plans to kill the horse to prevent further monetary loss, Roger offers to buy it from him, and asks Stan for money.
 Stan is reluctant at first, but following Roger's promise that the horse is a guaranteed winner, he decides to buy it using his family's second mortgage.
 Roger tells Francine about the plan when she lectures Roger about eating too much cream cheese.
 Francine is furious, but decides to trust Stan.

 Tired of hearing Roger reveal his actions to Francine, Stan thumps Roger's arm.
-In retaliation, Roger tricks Stan into giving the horse "a full release" in order to boost its confidence.
+In retaliation, Roger tricks Stan into giving the horse "a full release" to boost its confidence.
 The horse afterwards engages in erratic behavior.
 The two consult a horse whisperer (after confirming he isn't Roger, who is just the secretary), who tells them that due to being molested by Stan, the horse is in a state of shock despite its body's peak physical condition, and as a result, will never race again.
-Roger tells Francine of this development after she simply glares at him for using too much whipped cream.
-Using the CIA technology once used on Klaus in "Finances with Wolves," Stan switches his own mind with the horse's, reasoning that with its body's peak condition he can potentially win the race, over Klaus's suggestion of putting himself in a human body and getting a job doing animal noises.
+Roger tells Francine of this development after she glares at him for using too much whipped cream.
+Using the CIA technology once used on Klaus in "Finances with Wolves," Stan switches his mind with the horse's, reasoning that with its body's peak condition he can potentially win the race, over Klaus's suggestion of putting himself in a human body and getting a job doing animal noises.
 Before Stan and Roger head off to the stadium, Francine approaches the horse waiting in the back of the car, unaware that the horse is Stan.
 Saddened, she questions why her husband prioritizes his SUV over his family, leaving Stan feeling remorseful.
 At the venue, Stan is unable to endure the grief of disappointing Francine.
 So instead of heading off to the start of the race, he rushes to Francine at the spectator seats, revealing himself to her as a horse.
 Stan expresses his sorrow to her in regards to his selfish actions.
 Francine then tells him to win, giving him confidence and an encouraging attitude, and allowing him and Roger to take first place (after Roger makes himself vomit by sticking his finger down his throat to make himself lighter).